matwilso/matwilso.github.io/index.md

 <img align="left" width="200" src="/assets/mw.jpg" style="border-radius: 20%; margin: 0px 60px 20px 0px;"/>

-I work at Tesla on the Autopilot team.
+I work at Tesla on the Autopilot Simulation team.
 Previously, I was a masters student in computer science at the [University of British Columbia (UBC)](https://www.cs.ubc.ca/), working on robotics and reinforcement
-\+ deep learning, advised by [Michiel van de Panne](https://www.cs.ubc.ca/~van/).
+\+ deep learning research, advised by [Michiel van de Panne](https://www.cs.ubc.ca/~van/).
 Before that, I worked on similar research for my undergraduate thesis at the University of Utah (2019) as a member of the [LL4MA lab](https://robot-learning.cs.utah.edu/), advised by [Tucker Hermans](https://robot-learning.cs.utah.edu/thermans).

 [CV](/assets/cv.pdf)